Border Patrol

 24.

-The Martin Style 23, 24, and 34 do have more variation in trim than other
+The Martin Style 23, 24, and 34 guitars do have more variation in trim

-Martin models, but the choice of marquetry does vary on Martin guitars,
+than other Martin models, but the choice of marquetry does vary on Martin

 And sometimes life is just filled with mysteries.

-This unusual Size 1 Martin with a Style 21 rosette is most likely from the
+This unusual Size 1 Martin in the basic form of a Style 21 is most likely

-1880's, also after the standards had been established, but is reminiscent
+from the 1880's, also after the standards had been established, but has an

 vintagemartin.com